tugcegurbuz/tugcegurbuz.github.io/_news/announcement_3 copy 10.md

 related_posts: false
 ---

-⭐️⭐️ **AI Safety, Fairness and Diversity** ⭐️⭐️ participated in the interview for the documentary titled Digital Tsunami Mila-Quebec AI Institute
+⭐️⭐️ **AI Safety, Fairness and Diversity** ⭐️⭐️ participated in the interview for the documentary titled Digital Tsunami @Mila-Quebec AI Institute